Axial twist theory

-The axial twist theory (a.k.a. axial twist hypothesis) is a proposed scientific theory to explain a range of unusual aspects of the body plan of vertebrates (including humans).
-It states that the rostral part of the head is "turned around" regarding the rest of the body.
-This end-part consists of the face (eyes, nose, and mouth) as well as part of the brain (cerebrum and thalamus).
-According to the theory, the vertebrate body has a left-handed chirality.
+The axial twist theory (a.k.a. axial twist hypothesis) is a proposed scientific theory to explain the optic chiasm and contralateral brain of vertebrates.
+It suggests that the rostral part of the head is "turned around" with respect to the rest of the body.
+This end-part would consist of the face (eyes, nose, and mouth) as well as part of the brain (cerebrum and thalamus).
+The central nervous system would end up with a 180 degree twist right at the optic chiasm, and other body parts would be slightly moved as well.
+According to the hypothesis, the vertebrate body has a left-handed chirality.

-The axial twist theory competes with a number of other proposals that focus on more limited, specific aspects, most of which explain contralateral forebrain organization, the phenomenon that the left side of the brain mainly controls the right side of the body and vice versa.
+The axial twist theory competes with a number of other proposals.
 None of the proposed theories explaining this phenomenon, including axial twist theory, have gained general recognition.
-The genetic basis underlying the proposed developmental twist is not yet understood.
+No evidence supporting the proposed developmental twist has been found.

-The axial twist theory would explain various anatomical phenomena, and addresses how and when the proposed twist between the end of the head and the rest of the body develops.
-It also addresses the possible evolutionary history.
-One prediction of the theory was the aurofacial asymmetry, which was then found empirically, albeit by one of the authors of the original theory.

-Phenomena the theory can explain include: